Tantra is formed by combining Tanoti (body) and Trayate (liberation) and means: achieving liberation through the body.

+One of the first things you'll need to understand about this form of worship is that it is not only about sex.
+It's also not any type of religion, which is why many people think that it's something negative.
 Religion has the habit of turning our innate human desires into something negative.
-But, as humans, we also want our connection with the divine to be physical.
+However, as humans, we also want our connection with the divine to be physical.
 Therefore, it does not take long to want to connect lust with the divine.

 What is Kundalini?

-What does it mean?
+What does Kundalini mean?

 Kundalini signifies the many unconscious states of our body.
-The autonomic nervous system controls our body without our conscious intervention.
-So we are complicated machines, but Kundalini Tantra Yoga gives us access to this complicated machine.
+The autonomic nervous system controls our body without conscious intervention.
+Therefore, we are complicated machines, but Kundalini Tantra Yoga gives us access to this complicated machine.
 In this context, Kundalini Yoga is considered the most important discovery of traditional Yoga Philosophies.
 Kundalini Yoga forms an important part of tantric texts and traditions as it gives us many techniques to stimulate and activate different aspects of our unconscious mind.

 What are Chakras?

-Chakras literally mean circles or wheels, but in Kundalini Yoga they signify whirlpools.
+Chakras mean circles or wheels, but in Kundalini Yoga, they signify whirlpools.
 This spiral also symbolizes an ascending spiral into higher consciousness or a descending spiral into our deeper consciousness.
 Different chakras are associated with different parts of the body along the spinal cord.
 While different scholars describe Kundalini Yoga differently, they all agree that the alignment of the chakras is along the spinal cord.
-It's easy to accept the different interpretation, if you consider the chakras to lie in the generic region.
-You don't have to accept that each chakra is associated with a specific vertebra or organ or gland but is an essential representation of that region of the body.
-Therefore, they are real only to the extent that they represent that "region of the body."

-It is an amalgamation of many different traditions, traditions that include Hindu and Buddhist beliefs as well as those of many New Age movements.
+In the West, the Vama Marga is predominantly practiced through sexuality.
+It is an amalgamation of many different traditions that include Hindu and Buddhist beliefs as well as those of many New Age movements.
 This blending of old and new is what has led to the emergence of various interpretations.
 The techniques remain the same but the goals and motivations differ.
-Some say that natural acts—in the most "raw" form are already pure and therefore already divine.
+Some say that natural acts—in the most "raw" form—are already pure and therefore already divine.

 Tantric techniques merely augment that divinity.
-This idea provides the motivation for open relationships, nudist colonies, primary, secondary, and tertiary sexual relationships, etc. Since the sexual act is spiritual, there is no reason for sex to be exclusive.
+This idea motivates open relationships, nudist colonies, primary, secondary, and tertiary sexual relationships, etc. Since the sexual act is spiritual, there is no reason for sex to be exclusive.
 It becomes an expression of one's self and not merely about sexual satisfaction.
-It also becomes an expression freedom, power, and self-realization.
+It also becomes an expression of freedom, power, and self-realization.
 In the context of a spiritual journey or a personal encounter with the Divine, this translates into an act of communion between the physical body and mind.

-The goal is to experience the union of mind and body, mind and spirit, that results in the ultimate sense of bliss and oneness.
+The goal is to experience the union of mind and body, mind and spirit that result in the ultimate sense of bliss and oneness.
 Similarly, personal enlightenment and liberation can only be achieved through a reawakening of the senses and a rejuvenation of the mind.

 Visualization can be one of the best ways to deepen your awareness of the subtle energies and their interaction with the body.
-When the practice of visualization is integrated into the actual Yantra, you will find that the clarity of mind and ability to pay attention to the subtle energies is increased.
+When the practice of visualization is integrated into the actual Yantra, you will find that the clarity of mind and ability to pay attention to subtle energies is increased.
 This can lead to a deeper level of the chakra and awareness of the Kundalini energy.